DIY-able/MqttTinyController/README.md

 - Retrieve the public IP address of your router.
 - Sync clock with NTP server for stats and MFA.
 - Multi-Factor Authentication (MFA) using Time-Based One-Time Passwords (TOTP) with support for multiple keys for each GPIO.
-- Configurable GPIO for notification in JSON format.
+- Configure GPIO to send a JSON "NOTIFY" message when there is a real hardware change.
+This feature can be utilized by clients for notifications.

 # Hardware
 - Raspberry Pi PicoW Pre-Soldered Header (e.g. Freenove FNK0065C from Amazon)